Mozart's music at the World's Peace Jubilee in Boston in 1872

 At 10 o'clock [a.m.], the orchestra of 48 performers, under the leadership of E.A.
 Jones of Stoughton, and a chorus of 250 voices, the whole under the direction of Mr. Hiram Wilde of Randolph, were in their places, ready for the commencement of the celebration of the centennial of our venerable and honored Society.
-At the fall of the baton in the hands of Mr. Wilde, the orchestra sounded forth Mozart's overture, Magic Flute, with a melody that was pleasing to the ear and ppropriate to the occasion, while the audience applauded in the heartiest manner. --- Stoughton Sentinel, June 1886
+At the fall of the baton in the hands of Mr. Wilde, the orchestra sounded forth Mozart's overture, Magic Flute, with a melody that was pleasing to the ear and appropriate to the occasion, while the audience applauded in the heartiest manner. ---

-Ten years later, the Stoughton Sentinel newspaper column "Sentry Box Notes" mentions the weekly Friday "instrumental nights" at the home of violinist and composer, E. A. Jones.
+Ten years later, the Stoughton Sentinel newspaper column "Sentry Box Notes" mentions the weekly Friday "instrumental nights" at the home of violinist and composer, Edwin A. Jones.

 Among the works performed in 1896 were these first performances of Mozart's music: